amilash/Product-Development-Process/README.md

 **Goal** Goal is to understand/define the project problem and scope, who the users we're solving it for and providng value to are, and what contexts in which we are creating a solution.
 Current vs aspirational.
 This is where we start making the product, and ensuring we are solving the right problem for the right users.
 From there we will come out with User stories and an MVP definition that developers/engineers can start building with.

-Product and Design Discovery (using Human Centered Design approach)
+Product and Design Discovery ([Using Human Centered Design approach](https://github.com/amilash/Product-Development-Process/blob/master/human_centered_design.md))
 + [Problem Statment/Product Vision Definition](https://github.com/amilash/Product-Development-Process/blob/master/human_centered_design.md)
 + Product Metric Asses + Analysis
 + Design Research Plan